SaiKumar130397/three-tier-eks-sample-project/README.md

      kubectl edit svc monitoring-kube-prometheus-alertmanager -n monitoring
      kubectl get svc -n monitoring
      ```
    - You will get an external IP for your Alertmanager service.
-Use it with port 9093 to access the Alertmanager UI.
+Use it with port 9093 to access the Alertmanager UI and check your alerts.

 ## Step - 11: Accessing the application